Should you take metformin -- nor not? Is there a better alternative? This page will answer your questions.

 Medical research is now showing that there are natural alternatives to this and other drugs for treating PCOS, diabetes or metabolic syndrome.
 So if you're uncomfortable with the idea of taking Glucophage for years to come, or you've tried it but can't tolerate its side effects, take a look at the natural alternatives that are just as effective as metformin.

-Recent research is showing that you will develop a vitamin B12 deficiency if you take metformin for over a year or so.
+Recent research is showing that you will develop a vitamin B12 deficiency if you take this drug for over a year or so.
 A deficiency in vitamin B12 could have undesirable consequences if for fetal development if you're pregnancy or trying to become pregnant.
-Read more
+Read more...

-As girls and teenagers start to have trouble with their weight, irregular periods, early appearance of public hair, hirsutism, or various indications of insulin resistance, physicians may choose to prescribe metformin.
+As girls and teenagers start to have trouble with their weight, irregular periods, early appearance of public hair, hirsutism, or various indications of insulin resistance, physicians may choose to prescribe this medication.
 But is that really a good idea?

 Possibly your doctor just told you to starting taking Glucophage without really telling you much about its possible benefits.
 Here's a list of the benefits.